Table of Contents

 Settlement of accounts:

-Section-48 of the Indian Partnership Act 1932, deals with the Settlement of Account at a time
+Section-48 of the Indian Partnership Act 1932, deals with the Settlement of Accounts at a time of Dissolution of Firm.

 Treatment of Losses;

-Losses are to be paid first out of Profit, then out of Capital, and lastly if necessary by the
+i) Losses are to be paid first out of Profit,

-Partners Individually in the Proposition of their Profit- Sharing Ratio.
+iii) lastly if necessary by the Partners Individually in the Proposition of their Profit- Sharing Ratio.

 Application of Assets;